 Leadership is an interdependent process with Followers and Leaders working together from the inside and outside simultaneously to inspire trust and reach the best possible outcome.
 Here are the givens:

 - The process is always transforming and dynamic, rendering pockets of success, confusion and failure, creativity;

 - There’s no way to know until the end what the trip will include so it’s necessary to build in trust, collaboration, and openness;

 - The result will be what everyone wants.
-The process will not be what the leader envisaged;
+The process of getting there will be different from what the Leader envisaged;

 - Failure is part of the process and can be used to inspire creativity;

-- Resistance will be visible and managed by group with no fallout;
+- Resistance will be visible early and managed by group with no fallout;

 - The result will be the best amalgam of everyone involved bringing their values and hearts.